isabella232/ibm-blueprint-tools/README.md

-# IBM Cloud Schematics - blueprint toolset
+# Blueprint toolset for IBM Cloud Schematics

 1. [About bluperint toolset](#about)
 2. [Installation](#installation)